 A well-maintained AC unit will run more efficiently, saving you money on your monthly energy bills.

 On the other hand, DIY maintenance can be a more affordable option upfront.
-Some tips for DIY AC maintenance include regularly changing your air filter, cleaning the exterior of your AC unit, and clearing debris from around the unit.
+Some tips for DIY AC maintenance include regularly changing the air filter, cleaning the exterior of the unit, and clearing debris around the unit.

-However, it is important to note that DIY maintenance may not catch all potential issues and can sometimes cause more harm than good if done incorrectly.
+However, DIY maintenance may not catch all potential issues and can sometimes cause more harm than good if done incorrectly.

 In order to determine the best option for your situation, consider the age and condition of your AC unit, your budget, and your level of expertise in AC maintenance.